slowernews/hamster-system/README.md

 How to do it in a practical way?
 Track your **net worth** in a spreadsheet:

 - List all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.
 List and sum your liabilities (if relevant).
-The difference is your net worth.
-You can even separate liquid from non-liquid assets (e.g. house, car).
 Every case is a case so you must build your template from zero.
 - When your net worth is too risky (for your personality) get more tight.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.